tkint/ThomasKintWebServices/README.md

-# PHP Web Services
+# Thomas Kint Web Services
-A simple web services project written in PHP.
+Web services for my personal website.

 For each entity, there is three parts:
  - Model